 Journal Club Computational Biology

 In this seminar we will present original work in Computational biology as well as progress reports from PhD students.
-Master students can participate and are assigend a paper to present.
-If they talk about their masters thesis, no credits are awarded.
-Please sign up for the seminar on the group web page.
+Master students will present their MSc thesis plans and results.

 |Room||Takustr.
 9 SR 049|

 Master and PhD students in Bioinformatics, Computer Science and Mathematics

 The schedule of the seminar will follow below.

 |20.04||Manuel Holtgrewe||Considerations about designing a read mapping benchmark|

 |08.06||Sandro Andreotti||Assigning transcript expression levels to splice variants|

 |15.06||Dr. Alberto M. R. Dávila

 |Describing the bioinformatics pipeline of a system for functional annotation of genomic data.

 Experimental design and differential analysis with ITRAQ